Cost-Sensitive Deep Learning with Layer-Wise Cost Estimation: Experiments

-In our proposed Auxiliary Internal Targets~(AuxIT) framework, $K$ additional neurons are added in parallel to each of the hidden layer in DNN.
+In our proposed Auxiliary Cost-Sensitive Targets~(AuxCST) framework, $K$ additional neurons are added in parallel to each of the hidden layer in DNN.
 As an example $\mathbf{x}$ propagates through the network, in addition to the final prediction layer, the DNN also outputs $K$ values in each hidden layer.
 Same with the final prediction layer, these additional $K$ neurons in each hidden layer also aim to estimate the per-class costs, and are coupled with $L_{\mathrm{OSR}}$.
 The final objective function for optimizing the entire DNN turns out to be a weighted sum of the main one-sided loss for the final prediction layer and the auxiliary one-sided loss for all hidden layers, and has the form~(\ref{eq:different_alpha}).

-In this experiment, we would like to investigate the relationship between the selection of $\alpha_{i}$ in~(\ref{eq:different_alpha}) and the performance (average test costs) of AuxIT framework.
+In this experiment, we would like to investigate the relationship between the selection of $\alpha_{i}$ in~(\ref{eq:different_alpha}) and the performance (average test costs) of AuxCST framework.
 To simplify the experiment, we keep all coefficients $\alpha_{i}$ to identical values, that is, $\alpha_{1} = \alpha_{2} = ... = \alpha_{H - 1} = \alpha$, and~(\ref{eq:different_alpha}) becomes:

 and we increase the value of $\alpha$ from $0$ to $1$ by a step $0.1$.
-MNIST, CIFAR-10, CIFAR-100 and their imbalanced variants are used in this experiment, and their cost information is generated by randomized proportional setup described in Section~\ref{sec:setup}.
+MNIST, CIFAR-10, CIFAR-100 and their imbalanced variants are used in this experiment, and their cost information is generated by randomized proportional setup.
 We constructed fully-connected DNN with varying numbers of hidden layers $H = \{1, 2, 3, 4, 5\}$, where each hidden layer consists of 1024 neurons.
-Note that our proposed AuxIT framework can be applied to DNN consists of any kind of layers, but since our goal in current experiment is not to pursue the best performance but to investigate more about AuxIT, we choose to use only fully-connected layers for constructing DNN in order to reduce the amount of hyper-parameters.
+Note that our proposed AuxCST framework can be applied to DNN consists of any kind of layers, but since our goal in current experiment is not to pursue the best performance but to investigate more about AuxCST, we choose to use only fully-connected layers for constructing DNN in order to reduce the amount of hyper-parameters.